 Check out The Middle East on their MySpace (where you can also buy their beautiful LP The Recordings of the Middle East) and last.fm page for further updates.

-The Middle East - The Darkest Side {MP3} (from The Recordings of the Middle East)
+The Middle East - Blood {MP3} (from The Recordings of the Middle East) The Middle East - The Darkest Side {MP3} (from The Recordings of the Middle East)

 It's dark and quiet.
 You're floating in an endless space without form, softly lighted by countless points of starry light.
 But this space is also time and somehow it's also music.
 As you effortlessly glide along, you slowly realize you're dreaming, and lazily make your way towards consciousness, smiling.

 The twin brothers Joseph and Mike Pepe from Charlotte, North Carolina, USA, create such dreamy atmospheric music under the moniker of Side by Side.
-Listening to their debut LP Morning is an emotional journey, mirroring the experiences and feelings they had during the year of its production.
+Listening to their debut LP Morningis an emotional journey, mirroring the experiences and feelings they had during the year of its production.

 The brothers hope that sharing their work on the LP will help evolve people's musical tastes through their honesty and pure emotion.
 This is done best, I think, by playing the record in a quiet, dark and secluded place, where you can feel free to let go of the day's burdens and let yourself float to the music.